benbaran/adal-angular6-example/README.md

 Example project using adal-angular4 for authentication to Azure Active Directory tenent.

+## Change Log
+12-11-2018: Updated to Angular 7, Improver README

-## Steps used to create this Example
+## Steps Used to Create this Example

-1. Install the Latest Version of Angular CLI
+1. Install the Latest Version of Angular CLI:

 ```
 npm install -g @angular/cli@latest
 ```

-2. Create the Project
+2. Create the Project:

 ```
 ng new adal-angular6-example --routing
 ```

-3. Add Angular Material
+3. Add Angular Material:

 ```
 cd adal-angular6-example